percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/restoring_individual_tables.rst

 structure, and then perform the following steps:

 #.
 Run the :mysql:`ALTER TABLE test.export_test DISCARD TABLESPACE;`
    command.
-If you see this error then you must enable :term:`innodb_file_per_table` and create the table again.
+If you see the following error, enable `innodb_file_per_table` and create the table again.

    .. admonition:: Error